cse110-fa21-group24/cse110-fa21-group24/admin/meetings/120321-sprint-2-retrospective.md

 ### Meeting Notes

-- What went well
+# What went well

+- Top Voted
+  - Minh and his amazing PR reviews
+  - Organization and leads
+  - Project progress over the course of the class
+  - App almost finished and looks good
+  - People picking up issues and getting them done

-- What didnt't go well
+# What didnt't go well

+- Top Voted
+  - Inconveniences with timing of assignments and responsibilities
+  - Prettier
+    - Setting up the linter
+    - Remembering to format
+    - VScode's way of handling linters
+  - Labs were hard to balance with the project
+    - Self-learning took the most time of the lab
+    - Videos for the labs were helpful though
+  - Could use work on documentation
+    - Need more descriptive comments
+    - Need to fix formatting on some docs

-- What should we change or improve
+# What should we change or improve

+- No comments, last sprint